zcansar/react-native-activity-feed/README.md

 The official React Native integration library for Stream, a web service for building scalable newsfeeds and activity streams.

-## :warning: This SDK is no longer actively maintained by Stream

-A Feeds integration includes a combination of server-side and client-side code and the interface can vary widely which is why we are no longer focussing on supporting this SDK.
-If you are starting from scratch we recommend you only use the server-side SDKs.

-This is by no means a reflection of our commitment to maintaining and improving the Feeds API which will always be a product that we support.

-We continue to welcome pull requests from community members in case you want to improve this SDK.

----

-Note: The user interface for the activity feed can vary widely across different apps.
-Most of our activity feed customers integrate with Stream via their backend and build their own UI.
-This takes advantage of Stream’s scalability while keeping full control over the UI.
-This library is only updated and improved sporadically.

 ## TL;DR built-in components for social networks and regular apps

 - Flat feeds